m-bock/purescript-transit/README.md

 <table><thead><tr><th>From State</th><th></th><th>Transition</th><th></th><th>To State</th></tr></thead><tbody><tr><td>DoorOpen</td><td>⟶</td><td>Close</td><td>⟶</td><td>DoorClosed</td></tr></tbody><tbody><tr><td>DoorClosed</td><td>⟶</td><td>Open</td><td>⟶</td><td>DoorOpen</td></tr></tbody></table>
 <!-- PD_END -->

-This table provides the same information in a structured format.
 Each row shows one valid transition: which state you start in, which action you take, and which state you end up in.
 Notice that invalid actions—like trying to open an already open door—simply don't appear in the table.

 Now let's see how we represent this in PureScript code.

 ### State Machine Implementation I: The Classic Approach

+Before diving into **Transit**, let's first look at how state machines are typically implemented in PureScript using pattern matching.
+This classic approach is familiar to most PureScript developers and serves as a baseline for understanding what **Transit** improves upon.
+By seeing the traditional implementation first, you'll better appreciate how **Transit**'s type-level specification eliminates common pitfalls and provides compile-time guarantees.

 #### States and Message types